jpatil6/creativeapproaches2/_posts/2018-09-18-Review-of-Stranger-Visions-by-Heather-Dewey-Hagborg.md

 - First instinct is to shrink away from it.
 It startles and may immediately distance viewers.
 -

-What could make it stronger, and what is adding to or taking away from its impact?
+What could make it stronger, and what is adding to or taking away from its impact?(50)
 - Instead should pull them in - intrigue - foot in the door

-Conclusion:
+Conclusion:(50)
 What is it really?
 - Banksy - 'Art should comfort the disturbed and disturb the comfortable' - I love the balance in this definition of art.
 - This artpiece disturbs, but no comforting. there should be a positive note.